Oddsmaker.ag Review – Avoid this Futurebet Scam

 Please understand Oddsmaker.com (now oddsmaker.ag) has never been, nor ever will be, a legitimate online gambling site.
 As you can see in the 2+2 thread I just linked to almost 5-years ago they were pulling the we’re under new management scam (reference here).
 You can also see in SBR’s coverage of oddsmaker.ag the scams never stopped despite “claiming” new management/ownership.
 In fact, just recently Oddsmaker stole $45,000 from a player (February 2012).
 The new management, new ownership is a reoccurring lie to trick new victims into believing things are now different and somehow this company is now reputable.
 As I’ll support in this detailed article on oddsmaker.ag – the parent company behind this brand has been responsible for the stiffing of at least $5 million in gamblers balances dating back more than a decade and never will be legitimate.

 The parent company behind www.oddsmaker.ag is best known in the industry as Futurebet.
-As covered in this OPS warning, the history of Futurebet dates back to 2002 when they launched as a World Gaming online casino.
+Their history dates back to 2002 when they launched as a World Gaming online casino.
 The World Gaming host ended up stiffing them for $1.5 million and in 2003 they left World Gaming and started their own online software for sports betting and online casinos.
 This same year they became a white label provider offering affiliates their own branded online gambling site that offered casino and sports betting.
 The cost was $50,000 to $75,000 upfront plus 30% of royalties.
 Futurebet handled everything from deposits, bets, software, bonuses and payouts while the white label affiliates focused on marketing.
 Unfortunately for the affiliates who purchased such packages most felt scammed and eventually truly were scammed.

 White Label Issues